deliciousbrains/better-search-replace/README.txt

 2. After running a search/replace dry-run.

 == Changelog ==

+= 1.1 =
+* Added ability to change capability required to use plugin
+* Small bugfixes and translation fixes

 = 1.0.6 =
 * Added table sizes to the database table listing